lakhanp1/KERS_analysis/README.md

 ```

 ### Data processing
-All the ChIPseq data was processed as per steps mentioned in [ChIPseq data processing workflow of Koon Ho Wong lab] (https://github.com/lakhanp1/bioinformatics_notes/blob/master/data/ChIPseq/01_CL_ChIPseq_pipeline.md).
+All the ChIPseq data was processed as per steps mentioned in [fungal ChIPseq data processing workflow of Koon Ho Wong lab](https://github.com/lakhanp1/bioinformatics_notes/blob/master/data/ChIPseq/01_CL_ChIPseq_pipeline.md).
 <br>

+### Data Availability
+**GEO data:**

-All the normalized bigWig tracks for ChIPseq data are made available on UCSC genome browser and can be accessed using link <https://genome-asia.ucsc.edu/s/lakhanp1/A.%20nidulans%20KERS>
+**UCSC genome browser tracks:** All the normalized bigWig tracks for ChIPseq data are made available on UCSC genome browser and can be accessed using link <https://genome-asia.ucsc.edu/s/lakhanp1/A.%20nidulans%20KERS>

 <br><br>